 ROTC & Tilghman News & Events

-Here’s a sequence that Brayden Woods created in the Advanced 3D Game Development class at the Paducah Innovation Hub.
+Brayden Woods created this sequence in the Advanced 3D Game Development class at the Paducah Innovation Hub.

 Brownie Troop 2946 joined Mr. Romang in the Art Room at the Paducah Innovation Hub yesterday to begin work on earning their pottery badge.
 The troop, which is led by Susan Kirkham, must complete five steps before they earn the badge: Find some pottery Get to know clay...